mattpedone/study-treatppmx/data/info-data.md

 It is stored in `scenario6.rda`

 ## Scenarios - Train-Test
-### overlap = 0.5
+### overlap = 0.8
-1. 2 prognostic (with power trasformation) and 10 predictive markers.
+1. 2 prognostic (with power trasformation) and 25 predictive markers.
 It is stored in `scenalt1.RData`

-1. 2 prognostic (with power trasformation) and 50 predictive markers.
+2. 2 prognostic (with power trasformation) and 50 predictive markers.
 It is stored in `scenalt2.RData`

-### overlap = 0.8
+### overlap = 0.9
-1. 2 prognostic (with power trasformation) and 10 predictive markers.
+3. 2 prognostic (with power trasformation) and 25 predictive markers.
 It is stored in `scenalt3.RData`

-1. 2 prognostic (with power trasformation) and 50 predictive markers.
+4. 2 prognostic (with power trasformation) and 50 predictive markers.
 It is stored in `scenalt4.RData`

-### overlap = 1.0
-1. 2 prognostic (with power trasformation) and 10 predictive markers.
-It is stored in `scenalt5.RData`

-1. 2 prognostic (with power trasformation) and 50 predictive markers.
-It is stored in `scenalt6.RData`

 ## Lower Grade Glioma